Mental Health Book

-1. Mixed drug overdose with compounds that can cause Seizure (e.g. Tricyclic Antidepressants, Cocaine)
+1. Mixed drug Overdose with compounds that may cause Seizure (e.g. Tricyclic Antidepressants, Cocaine)

 2. Chronic Benzodiazepine use (dependence)